-Are you a lawyer who’s feeling unfulfilled or under-appreciated in your current position?
-If so, you’re not alone.
-Most attorneys change firms at least once or twice during their first 3 to 5 years of practice (1).
-Some of the main reasons why include not enough work (2), being on the wrong side of office politics, or hearing about a more prestigious opportunity elsewhere.
+“I hate being a lawyer.”
+This phrase is uttered incredibly often among law professionals.
+If you are a lawyer who is feeling unfulfilled or under-appreciated in your current position, then you are not alone.
+Most attorneys change firms at least once or twice during their first 3 to 5 years of practice.
+Some of the main reasons why include not enough work, being on the wrong side of office politics, or hearing about a more prestigious opportunity elsewhere.

 But successfully getting from point A to point B in the highly competitive legal profession starts with developing a solid action plan.
 If you’re ready to reboot your legal career, here are some reliable strategies to make it happen.